rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 console.log('Hello ever running Node.js project.');
 {{< /highlight >}}

-This little adjustment to the environmetn gives developers a powerful tool, because the node process executes again once you change your code.
+This little adjustment to the environment gives developers a powerful tool, because the node process executes again once you change your code.
 If you introduce a bug, you will see a stack trace in the command line, and the script runs again without any flaws.

 {{% chapter_header "Node.js with Babel" "node-js-babel" %}}